Python Unit Testing: Project Setup

 Test frameworks / Test runners

-• Python's built-in module unittest:
+- Python's built-in module

-• Has built-in assertion and mocking APIs,
+:- Has built-in assertion and mocking APIs,

-• No auto-discovery, you need to mark a folder as a module in order to be discovered,
+it has a verbose assertion APIs, - No auto-discovery, you need to mark a folder as a module in order to be discovered,

-• No plugins support.
+- No plugins support.

-• Standalone module pytest (recommended):
+- Standalone module

-• Has built-in assertion and mocking APIs,
+(recommended):- Has built-in assertion and mocking APIs,

-• Simpler assertion APIs compared to unittest,
+- Simpler assertion APIs compared to

-• Auto-discovery of test modules,
+, - Auto-discovery of test modules,

 Both are good, but it depends on what you want to test, one module can be a better choice over the other depending on the what you’re testing.

-For the sake of being future proof, I recommend going with pytest which is better than unittest when it comes to running tests whilst having a big list of plugins which makes it easier to mock third party modules (in unittest you need to mock a lot to make a third-party module fully mocked).
+when it comes to running tests whilst having a big list of plugins which makes it easier to mock third party modules (in unittest

 Tests Discovery & Tests Naming Conventions

-Test files needs to be discovered in order to be tested (ran), and there is a difference between how unittest and pytest are discovering tests.
+Test files needs to be discovered in order to be tested (ran), and there is a difference between how unittest

-In unittest:
+In unittest

-• Files needs to be in the same directory,
+- Files needs to be in the same directory,

-• Inside each test file, you need to have a main method/function:
+, - Inside each test file, you need to have a main method/function:

 if __name__ == '__main__':